JakubR12/cds-visual/assignments/assignment-3/README.md

 ### Reproducibility

 The results are reproducible by cloning the repository (link above) and running the edge_detection.py script in the virtual environment called create_edge_detection_venv.
 Required packages can be found in the requirements.txt file.
-The script was tested only on a linux server.
+Alternatively, while being in the assignment-3 folder, you can just run the edge_detection.sh script which will automatically create a virtual environment, run the script and kill the environment to save your time.
+The pipeline was tested only on a linux server.

 ###  Description